 Frequently Asked Questions

-My Life in France (2006), a memoir written with Alex Prud’homme, published after her death
+My Life in France (2006), a memoir written with her grandnephew Alex Prud’homme, published after her death.
+It tells the story of how Julia became a chef and wrote her first cookbook.

 – Claire